Area)

 I enjoy swimming a lot.
 It is my favorite exercise, because it does not hurt any joints or muscles.
 And it is one of the few things I do that's refreshing afterwards ;-)

 I found my 3-year old swimming pass and went to the pool at the Campbell Community Center for a morning swim.
-They still accepted my pass, which made me quite happy.
+They still accepted my pass, w

 Swimming outdoors is a true pleasure in California.
 The Campbell pool opens three times a day for about 2 hours at a time, with times designed for morning workouts, lunch time workouts and evening workouts.
 I wish I could take my morning swim at my apartment complex in Huaqing Gardens in Beijing.
 They open in the afternoon around 2 p.m.
 The concept of swimming as a workout is not yet popular in China.
 Swimming is still mainly associated with fun and entertainment.
 I'll have more about differences around swimming and practices around the swimming pool in a coming blog.